spindart/red-team/linux_essentials/README.md

 See too  <a href="https://github.com/sc0tfree/updog">Updog</a>, is a replacement for Python's SimpleHTTPServer.
 It allows uploading and downloading via HTTP/S, can set ad hoc SSL certificates and use http basic auth.

+### Install Debian package

+<b>Remember: you must be in the file directory, do this using the `cd` command</b>

+`sudo dpkg -i filename.deb`

+If the package has unmet dependencies, you may see an error.
+You can use the following command to resolve these dependencies:

+`sudo apt --fix-broken install`

+Using apt (for local or remote installation with dependency resolution):

+`sudo apt install ./filename.deb`

+###  Extract tar files

+<b>Remember: you must be in the file directory, do this using the `cd` command</b>

+To extract a .tar file:

+`tar -xvf filename.tar`

+To extract a .tar.gz (gzip-compressed) file:

+`tar -xzvf filename.tar.gz`

+To extract a .tar.bz2 (bzip2-compressed) file:

+`tar -xjvf filename.tar.bz2`

+To extract a .tar.xz (xz-compressed) file:

+`tar -xJvf filename.tar.xz`

+Explanation of the options used with tar:

+- `-x`: Extract files from the archive.
+- `-v`: Verbose mode (optional, displays extracted file names).
+- `-f`: Specifies the archive file to be extracted.
+- `-z`: Used when dealing with .tar.gz files to handle gzip compression.
+- `-j`: Used when dealing with .tar.bz2 files to handle bzip2 compression.
+- `-J`: Used when dealing with .tar.xz files to handle xz compression.

+Replace filename.tar, filename.tar.gz, filename.tar.bz2, or filename.tar.xz with the actual name of your tar archive file.

+After running the appropriate tar command, the files and directories contained within the archive will be extracted to the current directory or the directory specified in the archive, depending on how the archive was created.

 # Processes 101

 <b>PID</b> = In the context of operating systems, PID stands for Process ID.
 It is a unique identifier assigned to each running process in a system.
 PIDs are usually assigned in sequential order as processes are created, but can be recycled once a process has completed and terminated.